DanielTakeshi/svg/README.md

 checking predictions on episode 350 checking predictions on episode 375

-Some SSIM metrics for data type: {datatype}:
+Some SSIM metrics for data type: fabric-random:

 Length of lists: 343 <= episodes 400
 SV2P01, C. [0.80868256 0.71070784 0.64167085 0.61609412 0.60427539]